e-c-k-e-r/vall-e/README.md

 * a poorly mapped phoneme mapping: I naively crafted my own phoneme mapping, where a HuggingFace tokenizer might supply a better token mapping.
   + This seems remedied with settling for using a HuggingFace tokenizer to handle everything.
 * having a unified AR and NAR model might sound too convenient, but each task may lobotomize the other, due to the nature of things.
-  + This *might* be remedied with better sequence formatting.
+  + This *might* be remedied with better sequence formatting, or separate embeddings for the AR/NAR

 #### Backend Architectures